UCR-Robotics/ee144/docs/reference.rst

     The following packages have unmet dependencies:
       qt56-teamviewer but it is not installable

-  This is not really the missing of dependencies.
+  This is not really the absence of dependencies.
   The actual reason is that you do not have proper graphics-related service/program/library enabled.
   The linux system will not launch some graphical programs if it knows that no monitor is connected.
   The solution could be using a dummy HDMI plug or connecting to a real monitor.